xerial/sqlite-jdbc/README.md

 Using SQLiteJDBC with Tomcat6 Web Server
 ========================================

+(The following note is no longer necessary since sqlite-jdbc-3.8.7)

 Do not include sqlite-jdbc-(version).jar in WEB-INF/lib folder of your web application package, since multiple web applications hosted by the same Tomcat server cannot load the sqlite-jdbc native library more than once.
 That is the specification of